gidebus/word_sequence_counter/README.md

 of getting more practice on object oriented programming.
 It also helped me notice some personal points of improvement such as development speed, or certain topics of general development.

-Feel free to reach out to me for any questions and thank you for your consideration!

 Gil